- General Questions

 What time should my guests arrive for the University Commencement Ceremony on Sunday morning?

-The Stadium will open at 7:30 a.m. and guests with a University Commencement Ceremony ticket may select their unassigned seats (at the direction of the stadium ushers).
-It may take time as each guest will need to go through a magnetometer.
+The Stadium will open at 7:00 a.m. and guests with a University Commencement Ceremony ticket may select their unassigned seats (at the direction of the stadium ushers).
 Seating is not limited for this ceremony.

 Graduates will begin to assemble at an announced time via future instructions.
 The academic procession will begin entering the Stadium at 9:00 a.m.
 Student cap and gown are required for this event, even in the event of rain.
 If rain is expected during the procession or the ceremony, a rain poncho will be issued to each graduate at the assembly location.

 How long does the University Commencement Ceremony last?

 The student and faculty academic procession begins at 9:00 a.m. on Sunday, with the ceremony beginning at approximately 9:30 a.m.
 The ceremony will last approximately two hours.